 I just swoon over what he was able to do with letters.
 How they fit together as words that supplemented and complemented other content.

 This, I’m afraid is as close as I could come to Herb.
 I designed the masthead and tried within my limited skills to approximate his typographic expression.

 These were the un-undergounds, professional New Left magazines that followed less anarchic but no less inspiring typographic roads.

-This was designed in an almost classical manner by the late Dugald Stermer to distinguish itself from the pulp papers.
+n an almost classical manner by the late Dugald Stermer to distinguish itself from the pulp papers.

 This was Brad Holland, still one of the finest illustrators I know, doing his own version of Lubalin for an advertisement for The New York Review of Sex.

 And this is me, more or less 50 years ago today.
 It was one year after Sgt.
 Pepper taught the band to play … going in and out of style … and it’s still guaranteed to raise a smile.